mthuret/storybook-addon-specifications/README.md

 export const it = jasmine.currentEnv_.it;
 ```

-Create or add to your jest config file the following line :
+Create or add to your Jest config file the following line :

 ```js
 jest.mock('./.storybook/facade');